rohantikotekar/Configuring-Kubernetes-Clusters-for-Django-Applications/README.md

-# Deploying a Python Application on a Kubernetes Cluster
+# Configuring Kubernetes Clusters for Python Applications

 This project demonstrates the deployment of a Python application on a Kubernetes cluster, showcasing the setup of essential Kubernetes services, and properties such as auto-healing, ReplicaSets, and deployments.